 Find parametrised URLs manually by filtering your Internal URLs list for relevant parameters using the Adv.
 Filters feature.

-Now look to the Indexability column to establish whether these URLs are indexable or correctly canonicalised.
+Now look to the Indexability column to establish whether these URLs are indexable or correctly canonicalized, or marked as noindex.

-Alternatively, look for Sitebulb’s Internal Hints flagging up parametrised URLs:
+Alternatively, look for Sitebulb’s Internal Hints flagging up parametrised URLs to find the relevant pages:

 Sitebulb also detects a set of other, more specific indexing and serving rules, which you will find tabulated further down the Indexability Overview, within the Indexability and serving rules data table: